 - Suitable materials for work surfaces include; Melamine; Stainless steel, Ceramic, Granite, Food grade plastics.

 - Suitable ceilings include; smooth washable painted plaster, direct fixed ceiling systems and suspended ceilings.

 Hand washing facilities and toilets;

-For information on food labelling requirements visit Trading Standards (Bucks County Council) website.
+- For information on food labelling requirements visit Bucks Trading Standards website: Food labelling.